 Hello Jessica!
 Go ahead and introduce yourself.

 Well hey, I’m Jessica.
-To start, in May 2016 I graduated from San Francisco State University with a bachelor’s in journalism.
+In May 2016 I graduated from San Francisco State University with a bachelor’s in journalism.

 I skipped my college graduation to spend a week in beautiful Cartagena, Colombia with my best friend and wore my graduation cap in the sea on graduation day instead.
 Graduation ceremonies are overrated, anyway.

 I flew straight from Colombia to Barcelona, Spain to work in tourism and spent six months there, and have since been back in Santa Cruz for one-month freelance writing.

 How long have you been a vegetarian?
 Are any other of your family members vegetarian?
 Why did you become a vegetarian (dietary reasons, ethical reasons, etc.)?

 I’ve been a vegetarian since I was four years old.

-Whereas Santa Cruz is known for its “hippies” – vegetarians, organic grocery stores, passive-aggressive bumper stickers about being vegan, etc. – my parents started to raise me by eating meat.
+Though Santa Cruz is known for its “hippies” – vegetarians, organic grocery stores, passive-aggressive bumper stickers about being vegan, etc.– my parents started to raise me by eating meat.

-One day when I was four years old, I was eating a hot dog whilst watching a nature show about lions, and it showed a zebra prancing along happily and then a lion attacking it and making it its dinner, y’know, circle of life and all that.
-I made the connection in my four-year-old brain that my hot dog used to be an animal, and now it was my dinner, and I freaked out, and told my parents I didn’t want to eat meat after that.
+One day when I was four years old, I was eating a hot dog whilst watching a nature show about lions, and it showed a zebra prancing along happily and then a lion attacking it and making it its dinner, y’know, the circle of life and all that.
+I made the connection in my four-year-old brain that my hot dog used to be an animal, and now it was my dinner, and I freaked out and told my parents I didn’t want to eat meat after that.

 That’s how I ended up being a 25-year-old American who’s never had a hamburger!